Back to Faculty Directory

 https://sites.utexas.edu/dfan/

 Prof. Fan's research program focuses on the fabrication, manipulation, and assembly of intelligent, active micro/nanoscale structures, 3D hierarchical porous materials, and stimulus-responsive materials via understanding and exploiting fundamental materials science, physics, and chemistry.
-The efforts aim at addressing critical problems in robotics, sensing, biomedicine, water purification, and self-powered systems.
+The efforts aim at addressing critical problems in robotics, sensing, biomedicine, and water treatment.
 She also develops precision tools used in biomedical research.
-She is an inventor of the patent awarded "Electric Tweezers" technique that can precisely manipulate longitudinal nanoscale materials in aqueous suspension by combined AC and DC electric fields.
+She is an inventor of the patent awarded "Electric Tweezers" technique that can precisely manipulate longitudinal nanoscale materials in aqueous suspension by combined AC and DC electric fields with a precision of 20 nm in positioning and 0.5 degrees in angle under a standard microscope.
 Her team also discovered the effect of light-semiconductor-electric-field interaction that can be applied to realize multimodal reconfigurable nanodevices.
-Prof. Fan's research has spurred a series of publications in leading journals, including Nature Nanotechnology, Nature Communications, Science Advances, the Proceedings of National Academy of Sciences, Physical Review Letters, and Advanced Materials.
-Dr. Fan is particularly interested in technology transfer and entrepreneurship.
-She is an inventor of eight granted patents and a few pending patents.
-One patent has been licensed to a startup company.

 Besides science and technology, Dr. Fan enjoys reading, music, art, nature, and animals.